Melba Montgomery: Artistry

 Montgomery's musical style is rooted in traditional country music.
 She has also embedded elements of Appalachian and bluegrass into her musical style.
 Montgomery's characteristic vocal delivery was often compared to her duet partner, George Jones, which led to her being nicknamed "the female George Jones".
 The pair's duet recordings were remarked as being influential on a generation of partnerships that followed in the country genre.
 Although Montgomery had a solo career, she is best remembered for her duets.
 "I guess I just couldn't get away from the duets.
 I believe, to a certain extent, that duets did overshadow my work as a solo artist," she recounted in 2003.

-Personal life
+Personal life and death

-Montgomery wed musician, Jack Salomon, in 1968.
-Salomon first performed in George Jones's touring band called The Jones Boys and later became a session musician in Nashville.
-In 2014, Salomon died at the age of 71.
+Montgomery wed musician Jack Solomon in 1968.
+Solomon first performed in George Jones's touring band called the Jones Boys and later became a session musician in Nashville.
+In 2014, Solomon died at the age of 71.
+In her final years, Montgomery battled dementia and died at a Nashville care facility on January 15, 2025, at the age of 86.
+Her funeral service was held at Harpeth Hills Funeral Home on January 22, 2025.
+She was buried in its cemetery afterwards.